 High authority backlinks are sort of what I think most SEOs really know and consider to be a major authority factor or ranking factor is having many backlinks, having backlinks from high authority websites.
 The Easy Local Cash Software also has some link metrics for websites associated with the local listing.
 And so that’s one way for you to do a quick evaluation of the competition for a given keyword phrase and a certain location.
 You can look at the links there.
 External equity links are links coming from off of the website that do follow links.
 All links are just all the links to the homepage, They could be on that site itself.
 They could be on other sites.
 The reason we have these two numbers here is because we get our link data from Moz.
 Moz is an SEO company.
 They provide a lot of SEO tools, and we use their API to get those numbers.
 Majestic is another really good tool for getting backlinks.
 And also other signs of authority for website, if you’re wanting to check out various competition, Majestic is another really good one.
 Ahrefs is another tool that you can use to determine backlinks to a website and also it has sort of enough some authority metrics that you can look at as well.
 That’s another good tool for researching the competition and comparing that to your own site.

 Submitting to those three, they’re going to kind of disseminate your data out to many different sources.
-And you’re gonna make sure that you have really consistent data.
-So in the United States, those three are really the big players you wanna consider.
+And you’re going to make sure that you have really consistent data.
+So in the United States, those three are really the big players you want to consider.
 The Canadian Ecosystem is slightly different.
 Moz has a version for that, which you could look at as well, that might be helpful if you’re in Canada.
 The United Kingdom has a slightly different version as well.
 So depending on where you are, I believe there are actually even a couple of other countries as well that Moz has done specific local search ecosystem information for.
-But the bottom line is that you wanna make sure that you have very consistent citations across these really sort of high quality, high authority sort of data providers.
-From there, you do wanna be doing other citation building as well, but you wanna make sure that as far as core ranking, you want to be talking about making sure it’s consistent on those really core data providers.
+But the bottom line is that you want to make sure that you have very consistent citations across these really sort of high quality, high authority sort of data providers.
+From there, you do want to be doing other citation building as well, but you want to make sure that as far as core ranking, you want to be talking about making sure it’s consistent on those really core data providers.
 Spam citations are just not…they don’t work as well as they did in the past.
 There are situations in which it will still work, but not as well as in the past.

 Having a claimed listing.
 This is a simple one.
-If you are doing any kind of work on your listing, it’s gonna be claimed.
+If you are doing any kind of work on your listing, it’s going to be claimed.
 This is an example of a listing that is not claimed.
 Reid Salon, I just looked them up because they’re in the city where I live.
 And you can see it actually has a link to claim this business.
 That means that this listing is not claimed and these listings will rank but claiming the business is assigned to Google again of trust that that’s a valid listing.
-And so you wanna make sure your listing is claimed.
-It’s gonna be one of the first things you’re gonna do anyway.
+And so you want to make sure your listing is claimed.
+It’s going to be one of the first things you’re going to do anyway.

-You wanna have good and complete information for your listing.
-In particular, I wanna mention that you need to have a proper category.
+You want to have good and complete information for your listing.
+In particular, I want to mention that you need to have a proper category.
 You can see that this is my local listing and you can see that I’m categorized as website designer.
-You wanna make sure that that category that you have for whatever listing, your listing is that that is correct.
-That’s a major factor in where you’re gonna show up.
+You want to make sure that that category that you have for whatever listing, your listing is that that is correct.
+That’s a major factor in where you’re going to show up.
 And I would also say, try to make sure you’re categorized well on other citation providers or data providers as well.
-And then also, you wanna make sure you have really good info.
-So you wanna make sure all these… Anywhere that when you are in there, this is Google My Business dashboard, and anywhere that Google allows you to enter information, I recommend that you enter the information.
-So that means hours, website, phone, address, category, photos, all of these things are gonna be really helpful.
+And then also, you want to make sure you have really good info.
+So you want to make sure all these… Anywhere that when you are in there, this is Google My Business dashboard, and anywhere that Google allows you to enter information, I recommend that you enter the information.
+So that means hours, website, phone, address, category, photos, all of these things are going to be really helpful.
 They even have sometimes you can add special hours.
-And, for example, like holiday hours or things like that, that’s gonna be a factor to add those things in as much as you can.
-You wanna make sure that that data is complete and that it’s accurate.
+And, for example, like holiday hours or things like that, that’s going to be a factor to add those things in as much as you can.
+You want to make sure that that data is complete and that it’s accurate.

 Chad: All right, thanks for that, Seth.
-I wanna talk about a couple of things that we’ve been doing that are more kind of cutting edge stuff or newer things that we found that are either ranking shortcuts or if you’re in a highly competitive situation, you can get an edge up on your competition with some of these things.
-Some of the things I’m gonna mention here might not be part of, like, the main factors, like, your best… They also might not work in all situations.
-But I wanna share with you guys because some of the stuff we found had a lot of success with using some of these techniques.
+I want to talk about a couple of things that we’ve been doing that are more kind of cutting edge stuff or newer things that we found that are either ranking shortcuts or if you’re in a highly competitive situation, you can get an edge up on your competition with some of these things.
+Some of the things I’m going to mention here might not be part of, like, the main factors, like, your best… They also might not work in all situations.
+But I want to share with you guys because some of the stuff we found had a lot of success with using some of these techniques.

 And you can do it no matter what.
 If you just have a boring office or if you have, you know, something where maybe you don’t have a lot of foot traffic coming in of customers, it really doesn’t matter because it’s going to help you rank.
 And for just a few hundred bucks, if you’re in a highly competitive space, I encourage you to do that.
 We’ve seen listings jump to the top or even get a one box, which is when you do a search in Google, you’re the only local business that shows up, we’ve seen that happen just from getting a Google certified photoshoot.
 So get out there and do that if you’ve got a few hundred bucks to spend on it.
 I just literally went to Google Maps and searched Google photographer, Google certified typographer, a couple of guys came up.
 I called them, they came out.
 It was really simple, really easy to do, and it’s not that expensive.